Who Is Hillary Clinton?

 Bid for 2016 Presidency

-After much speculation and assumptions over whether Clinton would run for the U.S. presidency, her plans were made official in the spring of 2015.
-On April 12, Clinton's campaign chairperson John D. Podesta announced via email that the former secretary of state was entering the race to secure the Democratic presidential nomination for the 2016 elections.
+After much speculation and assumptions over whether she would run for the U.S. presidency, Clinton's plans were made official in the spring of 2015.
+On April 12, her campaign chairperson John D. Podesta announced via email that the former secretary of state was entering the race to secure the Democratic presidential nomination for the 2016 elections.
 This was immediately followed by an online campaign clip, with Clinton herself announcing that she was running for president.

 On her campaign site, Clinton addressed a wide variety of issues: lowering student debt, criminal justice reform, campaign finance reform, improving the healthcare coverage and costs of the Affordable Care Act (a.k.a.
 Obamacare), and women's rights.